HarrisonSantiago/DBS_ANN_wJesus/ANN/README.md

 [ann_predict_lib.py](ann_predict_lib.py) provides a class with functions that make using the ANNs easier.
 Alternatively, use [custom_predict.py](custom_predict.py).

 Here the ANN should be trained on input/output data from the Comsol model and Neuron(see example data in onedrive).
+Line 27 in ann_train_lib.py will tell you what each column in that csv means.